 I am not a technophobe.
 I have a nearly multi-decade long career in IT, and am always on top of the newest trends and technologies.
 I embraced the change in DJ technologies like going from vinyl to CD to digital media.
 However one needs to be mindful of the capabilities of what a particular technology has to offer, and what it’s shortcomings are.
 My personal opinion is that streaming music is an awesome service for personal use.
 For professional services like DJing where music is critical, it’s a service that can never compare to a DJ with a catalog of music in hand, not in the cloud.

 Now one of the best steps a DJ can take is to subscribe to a music pool which you pay a single monthly/yearly fee to get access to a treasure trove of typically newer music.
 But not all music pools are created equal.
-Some are setup in questionably legally murky countries and sometimes puts up music that is not on the up and up.
+Some are set up in questionably legally murky countries and sometimes puts up music that is not on the up and up.
+So check out the truly legit pools like Promo Only.

 A larger discussion.
 Know and own your music.

 Know your music.
-Invest in the tools that is making you a professional.
-The most critical piece of this are the songs you play.
+Invest in the tools that are making you a professional.
+The most critical piece of this is the songs you play.

 Author Biography: Lou Paris of Paris Creative